joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

   of this function is described later on.
 * `bcryptjs` is a hashing library implementing the bcrypt hashing function design.
 In this resolver, only the `compare` function exposed by it is used.
-  The use of this function will explained below.
+  The use of this function will be explained below.
 * `userQuery` is a GraphQL query that fetches a users details.
 (Their account ID, username and password)